If you have a bleeding mouth sore or pain that lingers for more than a couple of weeks, don’t ignore it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“We see patients all the time who had an irritation around their tooth that ends up being squamous cell cancer, which may have been bothering them for up to a year,” says Brian Burkey, MD, an ear, nose and throat specialist.
+“We see patients all the time who had an irritation around their tooth that ends up being squamous cell cancer, which may have been bothering them for up to a year,” says ear, nose and throat specialist Brian Burkey, MD, MEd.

-He says some oral cancers are not obvious to us as we look in a mirror.
-“They can be behind the teeth or under the tongue.
+Some oral cancers are not obvious to us as we look in a mirror and can even be hiding behind the teeth or under the tongue.

 It’s important not to ignore these symptoms, which could signal medical problems or, in limited cases, oral cancer:

 “That’s why it’s important to notice when they don’t resolve,” says Dr. Burkey.
-“If symptoms last for more than two weeks, get them checked out by a doctor or dentist,” Dr. Burkey says.
+“If symptoms last for more than two weeks, get them checked out by a doctor or dentist.”

-- How often do I need a screening?
-While there are no official recommendations for screenings, Dr. Burkey advises people to get screenings during their usual dental checkups, twice a year.
+How often do I need a screening?
+While there are no official recommendations for screenings, it’s important to get screenings during your usual dental checkups, twice a year.

-- Do I need to request a screening from my dentist or are they routine?
-Dr. Burkey says screenings are generally part of your normal dental exam, but he still recommends that you ask your dentist to do one if they haven’t.
+Do I need to request a screening from my dentist or are they routine?
+Screenings are generally part of your normal dental exam, but ask your dentist to do one if they haven’t.

-- How long to screenings take?
-Oral cancer screenings takes less than 10 minutes.
+How long to screenings take?
+Oral cancer screenings take less than 10 minutes.
 Your doctor or dentist will perform a visual screening and feel the tongue looking for abnormal color and firm lesions.
-You also fill out an information form so that the doctors/dentists can pay close attention to any specific areas of concern.
+You also fill out an information form so that the doctor or dentist can pay close attention to any specific areas of concern.